Noose Road sparks debate and is creating change

 HAYS, Kan.
-(KSNW) -Noose road in Hays has sparked a debate and one homeowner who lives there said it was time for it to go since the moment it arrived.
+(KSNW) – Noose Road in Ellis County has sparked a debate and one homeowner who lives there said it was time for it to go since the moment it arrived.

 “It was emblematic of a terrible event,” he said.